runsascoded/react-data-table-hydration-bug/README.md

 npm run dev
 ```

-Then visit [localhost:3000/hydration-error] in your browser, you'll see something like:
+Then visit [localhost:3000/hydration-error] in your browser, you **may** see something like:

 ![](screenshots/hydration-error.png)

+It doesn't always happen; it seems like something during the build process may be nondeterministic.
+From what I can tell, some `next dev` / `next build` deploys will always exhibit the issue, and it can persist across rebuilds, but on other rebuilds it will go away, (and stay away across rebuilds).

+I've tried various configurations (browser console "Disable cache", different Chrome profiles / refreshes, clean builds, etc.) but haven't figured out why the error sometimes occurs, and sometimes doesn't.

 [localhost:3000/no-pagination-no-error] is the same page, with [`DataTable`]'s `pagination` property commented out, and the error is not present: